AdrianaCh87/Predicting-House-Sale-Price-in-Ames-Iowa/README.md

 Foundation|             0.537544
 Kitchen Quality|        0.540977

-The house sale price for each neighborhood in Ames was explored:
+The average house sale price for each neighborhood in Ames is shown below:

 ![](images/Fig2_neighberhoods.png)